Amazon imagines a world where you pay with your hand. Privacy experts aren’t so sure.

 It’s the latest in a long line of product announcements from the company to raise privacy or security concerns while selling its vision of an automated, frictionless future.

-Called Amazon One, the palm-scanning system is only in two Go stores in Seattle at the moment but with the massive online retailer behind it, has the potential to become a standard form of payment of even identification.
+Called Amazon One, the palm-scanning system is only in two Go stores in Seattle at the moment.
+But with the massive online retailer behind it, it has the potential to become a standard form of payment or even identification.
 Amazon’s plan is to start selling it as a service to other companies, like retail stores, office buildings that use ID badges to get in and out, or stadiums that require tickets for events.

 The week before, the company showed off a prototype of a personal indoor surveillance drone called the Ring Always Home Cam.
-In addition to using Echo speakers to normalize having an always-on microphone that saves recordings from inside people’s home to the cloud, Amazon has been busy pushing its other Ring products like doorbell cameras and working on police partnerships that let law enforcement request access to the personal cameras.
-It’s even made its own facial recognition software, Rekognition, that was used by law enforcement until Amazon paused their use of the program for a year.
+In addition to using Echo speakers to normalize having an always-on microphone that saves recordings from inside people’s home to the cloud, Amazon has been busy pushing its other Ring products like doorbell cameras and working on police partnerships that let law enforcement request access to recordings from the personal cameras.
+It has even made its own facial recognition software, Rekognition, that was used by law enforcement until Amazon paused their use of the program for a year.

 But some privacy experts worry the new biometric scanning device, which sends images of peoples’ palms into the cloud, could be a security risk.